Autumn term 2020

 If you are registered on a programme with study abroad in the 2020–21 academic year as a mandatory and integral part of your course, then this may continue, subject to risk assessment (including Foreign Office travel advice) and restrictions in place at your host university.
 You should liaise with your department about the necessary travel arrangements.

 Optional study abroad and international placements are cancelled for semester one.
 Your department will advise you of alternative arrangements as soon as possible.

-While our library buildings are closed, our digital library is open.
+The University's extensive digital library is open as usual.
 Our online service has almost a million ebooks and over 60,000 journal titles along with a virtual library team and specialist librarians ready to support you to ensure your studies are unaffected as much as possible.

 Our top priority is always the health and safety of students, staff and our University community.
 We are closely following the latest advice to make our University a safe place to live and study.

 On our safety page you'll find information on:

 - what to do if you have symptoms or you're self-isolating